Boone County Collector

 Real Estate Property Tax - Delinquent Tax Certificate Sale

-Buyer must sign an affidavit stating that he/she is not currently delinquent on any tax payments on any property.
-Failure to sign such affidavit, as well as signing a false affidavit, may invalidate the property purchase.
+- Buyer must sign an affidavit stating that he/she is not currently delinquent on any tax payments on any property.
+Failure to sign such affidavit, as well as signing a false affidavit, may invalidate the tax sale.
 Affidavits are available at the collector’s office or the sale site immediately prior to the tax sale.

 Property sold at the tax certificate sale for delinquent taxes may be redeemed within one year from the issuance of a certificate of purchase as follows:

 property may be redeemed by the owner of record, or by any person holding a publicly recorded deed of trust, mortgage, lease, lien or claim upon the property.
 If property is being redeemed on the owner’s or lienholder’s behalf, a signed statement of authorization from the owner or lienholder must accompany the redemption request;

 please advise the collector’s office at least twenty-four hours prior to the date you will be redeeming to schedule an appointment and allow twenty minutes to process;

 pay the collector the bid amount on the certificate of purchase plus 10% annual interest on the amount of sale less any surplus;

 pay the collector the amount of any subsequent years’ taxes paid, if applicable, plus 8% annual interest;